 The monster snatched up the sack and dangled it high in the air, regarding her with its red eyes, something that passed for a twisted, taunting smile on lips stretched over those horrible yellow teeth.

 In a move so fast it took Kiki’s eyes seconds to catch up, the cucuy swung the sack over its head several times like a lasso, then loosened its grip.
 The sack, with her son in it, flew into the night, and arced down the hill, where it landed with a sickening thud.
-Lencha, braid flying behind her, sped down the slope while Kiki screamed—imagining Rudy’s broken little body, then from the pain of something piercing her right foot.
+Lencha, braid flying behind her, sped down the slope while Kiki screamed—first from imagining Rudy’s broken little body, then from the pain of something piercing her right foot.
 When she glanced down, she saw the cucuy’s foot covered her own, a talon spearing the tender flesh between her big toe and long toe, pinning her to the ground.
 Blood bubbled up around the wound.
 Every muscle in her body ached to run to her son, but the cucuy had other plans.
 With a snarl, it lifted its foot, then in one swift movement, cuffed the side of her head and sent her sprawling.
 Head ringing, dazed, she scrabbled toward the boogeyman, who loomed several yards away, studying her like a principal would a naughty student.

 “Please,” she cried.
 “Please.
 I made a mistake.
 I didn’t mean it.
 I didn’t want you to take my son.
 I love him.
 I do.”

 She swiped at the tears flooding her eyes—insensible to the pain of her bloodied foot.
 When she forced herself to look up at the monster, she beheld another creature.
 A young woman with dark hair in a long, green satin dress.
 For a moment, all she felt was confusion, and then she understood.